-After visiting Rome you will be eager to continue exploring the country to fall in love with other cities as you have done with Rome.
-The surroundings of the Eternal City are full of wonders that you can discover on a day trip.
+After visiting Rome you will be eager to see more of the country and see if you can fall in love with other cities as you have done with Rome.
+Rome's surroundings are full of wonders that you can discover on day trips.

-Italy is the European country with the most UNESCO World Heritage Sites and on this tour, you will visit one of the most important of them: the ruins of the city of Pompeii located near Vesuvius, which you will be able to climb during this visit.
-The day trip to Pompeii and Vesuvius includes air-conditioned transportation, lunch, a guided tour, and skip-the-line entrance to the ruins and Mount Vesuvius.
-Undoubtedly, this day trip from Rome is ideal for archaeology and ancient history buffs.
+Italy is the European country with the most UNESCO World Heritage Sites and on this tour you will visit one of them: the ruins of the city of Pompeii located near Mount Vesuvius, which you will be able to climb during this tour.
+The excursion to Pompeii and Vesuvius includes air-conditioned transport, lunch, guided tour and skip-the-line entrance to the ruins and Mount Vesuvius.
+This tour from Rome is ideal for archaeology and ancient history enthusiasts.

-- Pompeii is about three hours drive from Rome.
+- Pompeii is about a three hour drive from Rome.

-- In the visit to the ruins of Pompeii you will learn about the history of this city and how many of its inhabitants perished by the eruption of the most active volcano in Italy.
+- On the visit to the ruins of Pompeii you will learn about the history of this city and how many of its inhabitants perished in the eruption of Italy's most active volcano.

-- You will walk along the crest of the volcano and tour the ruins and fossils of the city from the excavations themselves.
+- You will walk along the ridge of the volcano and tour the ruins and fossils of the city from the excavations themselves.

-- Departure time from Rome will be early in the morning and the tour will last all day.
+- Departure time from Rome will be early in the morning and the tour will last a full day.

-- If you decide to make this visit on your own, you can take the opportunity to see Naples, but in that case, it is best to spend the night there and make the most of your trip.
+- If you decide to do this tour on your own, you can take the opportunity to see Naples, but in that case it is best to spend the night there to keep track of your time.

-If you want to know more about the best excursions to Pompeii from Rome, here I tell you in detail how to organize the visit and my travel recommendations.
+If you want to know more about the excursion to Pompeii from Rome, you can check this other article about the best excursions to Pompeii from Rome, where I tell you in detail how to organise the visit and my travel recommendations.

-Before starting to explore the places near Rome, you should know that within the city walls you can do several day trips away from the usual tourist circuit.
-This is the case of the excursion to the Catacombs; an excursion that lets you discover the underground passages of Rome connecting different points of interest.
+Before we start exploring the places near Rome, I will tell you that in the city itself there are different excursions available, far from the usual tourist circuit.
+This is the case of the excursion to the Catacombs; an excursion that goes through the underground Rome connecting different points of interest.

-The best way to visit the catacombs of Rome is with an organized tour.
+The best way to visit the Catacombs of Rome is with an organised tour.
 Here's what you should know if you are interested in booking one:

-- The duration is approximately three and a half hours.
+- The duration of the tour is approximately three and a half hours.

-- These are excursions with small groups (approximately 20 people).
+- These are small group tours (approximately 20 people).

 - Excursions usually depart from a central point in Rome.

-I can't be very objective about this tour because Florence is, after Rome, my favorite city in Italy.
-In contrast to the chaos (in a somewhat good way) that reigns in the Eternal City, Florence is all about beauty and perfection.
-The capital of Tuscany is a must-see and this tour is the perfect choice for the first contact with the city that (be prepared for it) will make you want to come back.
+I cannot be very objective about this tour because Florence is, after Rome, my favourite city in Italy.
+In contrast to the chaos (in a good way) that reigns in the Eternal City, Florence is all about beauty and perfection.
+The capital of Tuscany is a must-see and this tour is the perfect way to get a first taste of the city that (be prepared for it) will make you want to come back again and again.

-This is in my opinion not only one of the best excursions you can do from Rome but also one of the most complete and easy.
-In this excursion to Florence you are picked up from your hotel in Rome and taken to Termini station, from where the high-speed train will take you to Florence in only an hour and a half.
+This is in my opinion not only one of the best excursions you can do from Rome, but also one of the most complete and comfortable.
+On this tour to Florence you are picked up from your hotel in Rome and taken to Termini Station, from where the high-speed train to Florence leaves for the hour and a half journey.

-Once there, a specialized guide will show you the main sights of the city including a guided visit to the Uffizi Gallery and free time at the end of the day to enjoy the city at your leisure.
-The price of this day tour includes lunch, transfers, entrance to the gallery, and train tickets.
-This is done so that you only have to worry about visiting such emblematic points as:
+Once there, a specialised guide will show you the main sights of the city including a guided tour of the Uffizi Gallery and free time at the end of the day to enjoy the city at your leisure.
+The price of this day trip includes lunch, transfers, entrance to the gallery and train tickets.
+A real luxury so that all you have to worry about is visiting such emblematic places as:

-- The Cathedral of Santa Maria del Fiore and the Piazza del Duomo
+- The Cathedral of Santa Maria del Fiore and Piazza del Duomo

 - The Accademia Gallery and Michelangelo's David